 - Cook with Healthy Fats: Substitute olive, peanut or coconut oils for butter, margarine, shortening and lard.

-Boost your health with better eating habits and visits to Drs.
-Christopher Hughes and William Musgrave of Argyle Family Practice.
+Boost your health with better eating habits and visits to Dr. William Musgrave of Argyle Family Practice.
 Call their Argyle, TX, office at (940) 226-4850 to schedule an appointment.

 In 2018, more than 30 million people of all ages suffered from diabetes in the US, according to the Centers for Disease Control and Prevention.
 Diabetes, a disease in which blood sugar levels are too high, varies in severity from one person to another but is ultimately categorized into two types.
-At Argyle Family Practice in Argyle, TX, Drs.
-Christopher Hughes and William Musgrave, help patients manage diabetes.
+At Argyle Family Practice in Argyle, TX, Dr. William Musgrave, help patients manage diabetes.

 Types of Diabetes

 Glucose is a simple sugar we get from the foods we eat.
 Insulin, a hormone secreted by the pancreas, enables glucose to enter your cells to give them energy.